yanisaspic/scEVE/README.md

 ```bash
 Rscript ./etc/config/install_requirements.R
 ```
-Note that the dependencies versions may differ from the summary.
+Note that the versions of the dependencies installed that way may differ from the versions in the summary.

 ## 2. Formatting the datasets.
 The experimental datasets used in the paper are publicly available.